-Insider Tip for Visiting Athens: Areopagus – the Hill of Ares
+Things to do in Athens Greece: Areopagus – the Hill of Ares

 For those of you interested in mythology, it’s supposed to be the site where Ares, the God of War, was tried for the murder of one of Poseidon (the God of the Sea)’s sons.

-Anafiotika – the hidden ‘island’ in the city
+Unusual things to do in Athens Greece: Anafiotika – the hidden ‘island’ in the city

-Syntagma Metro Station Archaeological Collection
+Things to do in Athens – Syntagma Metro Station Archaeological Collection

 Not everybody’s into archeology, and I respect that.
 It’s pretty hard to come to Greece, especially Athens – however, and not be confronted with archeology at almost every turn.
-It’s just there, which is kind of wonderful if you think about it, in this day and age.
+It’s just there, which is kind of wonderful if you think about it in this day and age.

-Enter or exit Syntagma Metro station, the main interchange station and right in central Athens, and you’ll come across the area with cases exhibiting various artefacts from the classical Greek, Roman and Byzantine eras – all found in the area when the Metro was dug up as it was being created.
+Enter or exit Syntagma Metro station, the main interchange station and right in central Athens and you’ll come across the area with cases exhibiting various artefacts from the classical Greek, Roman and Byzantine eras – all found in the area when the Metro was dug up as it was being created.

-Strictly speaking, it’s ‘free’ – or more to the point, the cost of a metro ticket as it’s just past the ticket barriers (2017 rate: €1.40).
+Strictly speaking, it’s ‘free’ – or more to the point, the cost of a metro ticket as it’s just past the ticket barriers (€1.40).

-Insider Tip for Visiting Athens: Street Art Tour
+Things to do in Athens: Street Art Tour

 One of my favourite places to wander down as I exit Monastiraki station (the main station you’ll head to to explore the very touristy Flea market), is the ‘Street of Lights’.